NotThorny/MobWave/README.md

 -No graphic on completion.

--Additional spawn modifiers added in 1.3.1 'extended spawn command' update are not applicable
+-Additional spawn modifiers added in 1.3.1 'extended spawn command' update are not applicable.